frozzare/ungarorelsehindrade.se/README.md

 ## Get started

-ungarh is easy to get started with.
+This project is easy to get started with.
 Clone the git repository and install all required packages and WordPress with [composer](#composer).
 Then you can run `vagrant up` to get the Vagrant box up and running.

 Using [vassh](https://github.com/x-team/vassh) you can create the database: